-Participant No:

-Instructions:

-Please read the statement and consider which is the correct answer.
-Circle or mark the answer you have chosen.

-COUNSELLING

-- The person responsible for making the choice of a family planning method is the

-- A. healthcare provider

-- B. client

-- C. client's partner

-- D. village elder

-2. When a client returns to the clinic for her follow-up visit, the health worker should

-- A. ask whether she is happy with her method of choice and offer her more supplies (depending on the method) - B. change the method of family planning - C. leave supplies at the reception desk for returning clients to collect - D. none of the above

-3. The most important part of counselling is

-- A. informing the client about all available methods and answering her concerns and questions about using contraceptives - B. making a good decision for the client - C. using up all surplus supplies in the health facility - D. making friends with the client

-4. Initial family planning counselling should be done

-- A. if the client does not know which method to use - B. with every client to ensure that they are aware of all methods and make an informed choice - C. by a doctor - D. only with married couples

-MALE CONDOMS

-5. Condoms

-- A. should be used only once and then be discarded appropriately - B. should be inflated with water or air before use to check for holes - C. are not affected by being stored in a warm place - D. can be lubricated with cooking oils or petroleum jelly

-6. For a male condom to be effective it is important that

-- A. the penis be withdrawn from the vagina just before ejaculation - B. the penis should be withdrawn while still moderately erect - C. the man puts the condom on himself - D. all of the above

-7. An advantage of the female condom is

-- A. they last longer - B. they are cheaper - C. they have greater protection against HIV - D. they can be inserted ahead of time so do not interrupt sex

-8. Which of the following is true of spermicides:

-- A. they may cause vaginal burning and itching in the woman - B. they are very effective at preventing pregnancy - C. they can be used by women who are HIV positive - D. they can be insterted into the vagina several hours before sex

-ORAL CONRACEPTIVES

-- 9. A woman who is taking combined oral contraceptives should return to her service provider immediately if she has

-- A. menstrual cramps

-- B. headache

-- C. severe leg pain or visual problems such as blurring

-- D. increase in weight
+Par ticipant No: s tructions: ease read the statement and consider which is the correct answer.
+Circle or mark the answer you have chosen. СС DUNSELLING 1.
+The person responsible for making the choice of a family planning method is the A. healthcare providerB. clientC. client's partnerD. village elder 2.
+When a client returns to the clinic for her follow-up visit, the health worker should A. ask whether she is happy with her method of choice and offer her more supplies (depending on the method)B. change the method of family planningC. leave supplies at the reception desk for returning clients to collectD. none of the above 3.
+The most important part of counselling is A. informing the client about all available methods and answering her concerns and questions about using contraceptives B. making a good decision for the client C. using up all surplus supplies in the health facility D. making friends with the client 4.
+Initial family planning counselling should be done A. if the client does not know which method to useB. with every client to ensure that they are aware of all methods and make an informed choiceC. by a doctorD. only with married couples MA ALE CONDOMS 5.
+Condoms A. should be used only once and then be discarded appropriatelyB. should be inflated with water or air before use to check for holesC. are not affected by being stored in a warm placeD. can be lubricated with cooking oils or petroleum jelly 6.
+For a male condom to be effective it is important that A. the penis be withdrawn from the vagina just before ejaculationB. the penis should be withdrawn while still moderately erectC. the man puts the condom on himselfD. all of the above 7.
+An advantage of the female condom is A. they last longerB. they are cheaperC. they have greater protection against HIVD. they can be inserted ahead of time so do not interrupt sex 8.
+Which of the following is true of spermicides: Which of the following is true of spermicides: A. they may cause vaginal burning and itching in the woman B. they are very effective at preventing pregnancy C. they can be used by women who are HIV positive D. they can be insterted into the vagina several hours before sex Which of the following is true of spermicides: A. they may cause vaginal burning and itching in the woman B. they are very effective at preventing pregnancy C. they can be used by women who are HIV positive